 There are various types of mutual funds to invest in.
 When you invest in any mutual fund, the fund manager invests your money in equity, debt, and other money market instruments.

-So you have categories including equity large-cap, debt, equity Midcap, liquid funds, and thematic funds.
+These funds are categorised into equity large-cap, debt, equity midcap, liquid funds, and thematic funds.
 But before considering investing in any of these categories, it is crucial to understand the type of mutual funds (MFs) you, as an investor, want.

 Every mutual fund scheme is divided into two types: growth and dividend.
 The growth option provides returns by increasing mutual fund unit values.
 On the other hand, the dividend option pays out returns in the form of periodic dividends.